Certifying Macroscopic Quantum Mechanics via Hypothesis Testing with Finite Data: Case Study: Cubic Phase States

-\titleparagraph{Figure 2 b)---} While the likelihood ratio test can always distinguish between the classical and quantum hypotheses given sufficient data, this task becomes increasingly challenging as the decoherence increases.
+While the likelihood ratio test can always distinguish between the classical and quantum hypotheses given sufficient data, this task becomes increasingly challenging as the decoherence increases.
 In Fig.~\ref{fig:2}b, we compare the metric $\nmt$ for both the likelihood ratio test and the visibility test as a function of $\sigma^2$.
 As shown, the likelihood ratio test consistently outperforms the visibility test across all plotted decoherence values.
 The difference between the two tests is highlighted by the scaling behavior of $\nmt$ with $\sigma^2$.
 While the likelihood ratio test has a polynomial scaling with decoherence, the visibility test exhibits exponential growth.
 Thus, using the likelihood ratio test as a test statistic leads to an exponentially more efficient testing.
 In turn, this improved efficiency enables certification under less stringent experimental conditions.
-For example, for the proposal of Ref.~\cite{Neumeier2024}, the visibility test requires pulse energy precision $p_\text{err} \lesssim 10^{-5}$ for $\nmt \simeq 10^4$, whereas the likelihood ratio test relaxes this limiting constraint by over an order of magnitude.
+For example, for the proposal of Ref.~\cite{Neumeier2024}, the visibility test requires pulse energy precision $p_\text{err} \lesssim 10^{-5}$ for $\nmt \approx 10^4$, whereas the likelihood ratio test relaxes this limiting constraint by over an order of magnitude.
+This raises the question of the physical origin of these results and whether they are an artifact of the specific state under consideration.
+We address this in Sec.~\ref{sec:discussion}, where we identify the mechanism as a low-pass filtering effect of decoherence and prove its universality for a broad class of well-defined states.